Public Domain Catalog

 Dirty Gertie from Harlem

-("Bronze Venus”) (1938) 63 min.
+(1938) 63 min.
 Lena Horne plays a night club singer who gets a chance at Broadway.
+One of our Special Programs with "Little Black Sambo" cartoon, Fats Waller Soundie and Ethel Waters in "Bubbling Over."

 Gang War

-(1940) 56 min.
+Go Down Death (1940) 56 min.
 Myra D. Hemmings, Samuel H. James.
 A bar owner attempts to discredit the new preacher with whom he is feuding by framing him with a photograph showing him drinking with women with bad reputations.
-With Amos ‘N Andy “Lion Tamer” cartoon and Inki cartoon.
+Old Time Religion Special Program!

 (1947) 64 min.
 Cab Calloway is a band leader pressured to work in a gangster bar.
-With a collection of musical Soundies.
+Special Program with 2 Mills Brothers Soundies, Amos 'n Andy cartoon and Duke Ellington's "Symphony in Black" with Billie Holiday.

 Jivin’ in Be-Bop